mathworks-ref-arch/matlab-integration-for-jupyter/matlab/README.md

    ```
    COPY --from=matlab-install-stage /opt/matlab/R2020b /usr/local/MATLAB
    ```
+   and delete all lines in the Dockerfile that use the variable `BASE_ML_INSTALL_LOC`

-4. Optionally, to preconfigure a network license manager, open the `Dockerfile`, uncomment the line below, and replace `port@hostname` with the licence server address:
+4. (Optional) To preconfigure a network license manager, open the `Dockerfile`, uncomment the line below, and replace `port@hostname` with the licence server address:

    ```
     # ENV MLM_LICENSE_FILE port@hostname